nakita-strangeways/CloudDeveloper-Final-Project/README.md

 # Serverless TODO

 My final project for Udacity's Cloud Developer course.
-This project uses the foundations of Course 5: Develop & Deploy Serverless App and adds testing, as well as a search option to the Todo App.
+This project uses the foundations of Course 5: Develop & Deploy Serverless App, and adds a search option to search through todos using ElasticSearch.

 # Functionality of the application